gt-sse-center/autora-user-cookiecutter/docs/index.md

   - If you don't see the location, select one now (click on the `pencil-symbol` and then on `Done` in the pop-up window).

 ## Set Up The Project On Your System

 After setting up the project on Firebase, we will setup the project on our system.
-Here, we will use `cookiecutter` to setup an example
+Here, we will use `cookiecutter` to setup an example.

 ### Prerequisite